soumya10rai/AI-nemia/README.md

-# 🤖 Suraksha-AI: Guarding Motherhood with Intelligence
+# 🤖 AI-nemia Guarding Motherhood with Intelligence

 ## 🌟 Overview

-**Suraksha-AI** is a machine learning-powered health monitoring system designed to reduce maternal mortality by detecting **hypertensive disorders** and **anemia** using non-invasive methods in low-resource settings.
+**AI-nemia** is a machine learning-powered health monitoring system designed to reduce maternal mortality by detecting **hypertensive disorders** and **anemia** using non-invasive methods in low-resource settings.
 Our mission is to ensure **safe pregnancies** through early and intelligent health monitoring, especially in rural or underserved areas.

 ---